10.8.17

 I am learning to waltz with the weeds!

-The beholder of a field of wildflowers attracts many photographers who want to photograph young lovers, women, and children reflecting the FREE spirit and frolicking amongst the wild plants in a field meanwhile all the critters move freely from plant to plant doing a job that sustains our planet.
+The beholder of a field of wildflowers attracts many photographers who want to capture young lovers, women, and children reflecting the free spirit and frolicking amongst the wild plants in the field.
+At the same time, all the critters move freely from plant to plant, doing a job that sustains our planet.

 Snapdragon Yellow Wild Flowers